 Oxford Metro Network

 Oxford is also unique in a way that you can choose more than one health plan to meet the needs of your employees.
 For instance; if you have minimum wage earners who can only afford basic coverage, they can choose a lower cost plan with higher deductibles.
 For executives or higher paid employees, they can choose a health plan with better coverage and less out of pocket expenses.
-Contact us at 914-633-1717 for us to design a plan for your company.
+To read our full review, go to: Oxford Health Plans Review.

 Empire operates under its parent company Anthem Inc. Anthem is one of the largest health benefits companies in the United States.
-Empire blue cross has been serving New York since 1934.
-The company provides health insurance to individuals and companies as well as other insurance services such as, dental, vision, group disability and group life insurance.
+Empire Blue Cross has been serving New York since 1934 and has provided health insurance coverage to individuals, small and large businesses for almost 90 years.
+The company also offers other insurance services such as: dental, vision, group disability, group life insurance and Medicare.

-We work with Empire Blue Cross and if your company would like to explore your health plan options, please contact us.
+We work with Empire Blue Cross and if your company would like to explore Empire group health plan options, please contact us.
 For more information about the company, read our Empire Blue Cross Blue Shield Review.

 Cigna is one of leading health insurance providers in the world.
 Their roots go back over 200 years of providing insurance solutions to consumers.
 The company we know today was formed in 1982 when Connecticut General Life Insurance Company and the Insurance Company of North America (INA) merged.
 See our full Cigna review for more detailed information about the company and plan offerings.